elchs/LetoDBf/Readme.txt

  or use a third param for stop/ reload, example: ./letodb stop myini.ini

  Linux: it needs a pause of 1-2 minute before you can restart server after a shutdown.
    To automate that, use bash script: 'leto.sh' in "bin" directory, it will start the server when it is again possible.
 It is about the time that must elapse before TCP/IP can release a closed connection and reuse its resources.
 This is known as TIME_WAIT state.
+ Windows: above 'start /B' command to prevent a black window can be put into a '.bat' batch file.
+   There exists some tiny tools, aka executables to 'hidden' start another process.
+   ( example incl.
+C-source found in: http://www.commandline.co.uk/chp/ ).

  --> Look into letodbf.log, that server is up -- also further server related error goes here.
  At same place, in 'letodbf_xx.log' error feedback of a specific connection may appear.